Heritage Days in Hauts-de-Seine

 Heritage Days 92 — edition 2026

-The European Heritage Days 2026 will take place on September 19 and 20 throughout the Hauts-de-Seine department.
-The heritage sites of the Departmental Council — Musée Albert-Kahn, Domaine de Sceaux, Maison de Chateaubriand, Arboretum de la Vallée-aux-Loups — will once again welcome the public for free guided tours, workshops, and discoveries.
-The national theme for 2026 will be announced by the Ministry of Culture in the spring.
-Detailed program to be published on the Departmental Council's website.
+The 2026 European Heritage Days will take place on Saturday, September 19 and Sunday, September 20, throughout the Hauts-de-Seine department, for their 43rd edition.
+The heritage sites of the Departmental Council — Albert-Kahn Museum, Domaine de Sceaux, Maison de Chateaubriand, Arboretum de la Vallée-aux-Loups — will once again welcome the public free of charge for guided tours, workshops, and discoveries.

 Prices Heritage Days 92 2026